Uttar Pradesh: Flora and fauna

 Uttar Pradesh has an abundance of natural resources.
-In 2011, the recorded forest area in the state was 16583 km2 which is about 6.9% of the state's geographical area.
+In 2011, the recorded forest area in the state was 16583 km2 which is about 6.9 per cent of the state's geographical area.
 In spite of rapid deforestation and poaching of wildlife, a diverse flora and fauna continue to exist in the state.
-Uttar Pradesh is a habitat for 4.2% of all species of Algae recorded in India, 6.4% of Fungi, 6.0% of Lichens, 2.9% of Bryophytes, 3.3% of Pteridophytes, 8.7% of Gymnosperms, 8.1% of Angiosperms.
+Uttar Pradesh is a habitat for 4.2 per cent of all species of Algae recorded in India, 6.4 per cent of Fungi, 6.0 per cent of Lichens, 2.9 per cent of Bryophytes, 3.3 per cent of Pteridophytes, 8.7 per cent of Gymnosperms, 8.1 per cent of Angiosperms.
 Several species of trees, large and small mammals, reptiles, and insects are found in the belt of temperate upper mountainous forests.
 Medicinal plants are found in the wild and are also grown in plantations.
 The Terai–Duar savanna and grasslands support cattle.
 Moist deciduous trees grow in the upper Gangetic plain, especially along its riverbanks.
 This plain supports a wide variety of plants and animals.
-The Ganges and its tributaries are the habitat of large and small reptiles, amphibians, fresh-water fish, and crabs.
+The Ganges and its tributaries are the habitat of large and small reptiles, amphibians, freshwater fish, and crabs.
 Scrubland trees such as the Babool (Vachellia nilotica) and animals such as the Chinkara (Gazella bennettii) are found in the arid Vindhyas.
 Tropical dry deciduous forests are found in all parts of the plains.
 Since much sunlight reaches the ground, shrubs and grasses are also abundant.
 Large tracts of these forests have been cleared for cultivation.
 Tropical thorny forests, consisting of widely scattered thorny trees, mainly babool are mostly found in the southwestern parts of the state.

 Uttar Pradesh is known for its extensive avifauna.
 The most common birds which are found in the state are doves, peafowl, junglefowl, black partridges, house sparrows, songbirds, blue jays, parakeets, quails, bulbuls, comb ducks, kingfishers, woodpeckers, snipes, and parrots.
 Bird sanctuaries in the state include Bakhira Sanctuary, National Chambal Sanctuary, Chandra Prabha Wildlife Sanctuary, Hastinapur Wildlife Sanctuary, Kaimoor Wildlife Sanctuary, and Okhla Sanctuary.

 Other animals in the state include reptiles such as lizards, cobras, kraits, and gharials.
-Among the wide variety of fishes, the most common ones are mahaseer and trout.
-Some animal species have gone extinct in recent years, while others, like the lion from the Gangetic Plain, the rhinoceros from the Terai region, Ganges river dolphin primarily found in the Ganges have become endangered.
+Among the wide variety of fishes, the most common ones are mahseer and trout.
+Some animal species have gone extinct in recent years, while others, like the Indian rhinoceros in the Terai region, Ganges river dolphin primarily in the Ganges have become endangered.
 Many species are vulnerable to poaching despite regulation by the government.